diogoveirospro/lei-24-s2-1dg-g072/docs/sprintB/us001/01.requirements-engineering/Readme.md

 * **AC1:** The HRM needs to write at least one skill.
 * **AC2:** It must not have any special character or digits.
-* **AC3:** If the skill is not correctly created, it must be asked to the HRM to create again.

 ### 1.4.
 Found out Dependencies